-The BRRD and the Single Resolution Mechanism Regulation ("SRM Regulation") provide for the European framework for the recovery and resolution of (amongst others) ailing banks, certain investment firms and certain of their holdings companies.
+The Bank Recovery and Resolution Directive ("BRRD") and the Single Resolution Mechanism Regulation ("SRM Regulation") provide for the European framework for the recovery and resolution of (amongst others) ailing banks, certain investment firms and certain of their group entities.

-The BRRD has been transposed into Netherlands law pursuant to the Act implementing the European framework for the recovery and resolution of banks and investment firms (Implementatiewet Europees kader voor herstel en afwikkeling van banken en beleggingsondernemingen), which entered into force on 26 November 2015.
-BNG Bank is subject to the BRRD as implemented in Netherlands law.
+The BRRD has been transposed into Dutch law pursuant to the Act implementing the European framework for the recovery and resolution of banks and investment firms (Implementatiewet Europees kader voor herstel en afwikkeling van banken en beleggingsondernemingen), which entered into force on 26 November 2015.
+BNG Bank is subject to the BRRD as implemented in Dutch law.

 The SRM Regulation applies to banks subject to the single supervisory mechanism ("SSM") pursuant to Council Regulation (EU) No 1024/2013 and Regulation (EU) No 1022/2013, such as BNG Bank, and provides for a single resolution framework ("SRM") in respect of such banks.
+This includes both significant and less significant banks.
 The SRM Regulation is applicable since 1 January 2016 and prevails over the implementation in national law of the BRRD where it concerns the resolution of such banks.
 The SRM Regulation also provides for the establishment of a European Single Resolution Board ('SRB'), which will be responsible for the effective and consistent functioning of the SRM.
-The SRB acts as the competent resolution authority for significant banks under the SSM, such as BNG Bank, and is in that capacity responsible for adopting resolution decisions in respect of such banks.
+The SRB acts as the competent resolution authority for (inter alia) significant banks under the SSM, such as BNG Bank, and is in that capacity responsible for adopting resolution decisions in respect of such banks.

-The BRRD, as implemented in Netherlands law, provides DNB in its capacity as competent national resolution authority with the powers necessary to implement the resolution decisions taken by the SRB in respect of significant banks in the Netherlands, such as BNG Bank.
+The BRRD, as implemented in Dutch law, provides DNB in its capacity as competent national resolution authority with the powers necessary to implement the resolution decisions taken by the SRB in respect of significant banks in the Netherlands, such as BNG Bank.
 In addition, the ECB, as the competent supervisory authority in respect of significant banks, is allowed to take certain recovery measures in the event the financial condition of a bank is deteriorating (subject to further conditions).
 Such measures could pertain, amongst others, to a change of the legal or operational structure, the removal of (individuals within) senior management or the management body and the appointment of a temporary administrator.

-If BNG Bank would be deemed no longer viable (or one or more other conditions apply) the SRB may decide to write-down, cancel or convert relevant capital instruments of BNG Bank, independently or in combination with a resolution action.
-The SRB shall ensure that DNB will exercise the write-down and conversion powers pursuant to the BRRD, as implemented in Netherlands law, in order to write-down, cancel or convert the relevant capital instruments into shares or other instruments of ownership, and in accordance with a certain order of priority.
+If BNG Bank is deemed no longer viable (or one or more other conditions apply) the SRB may decide to write-down, cancel or convert relevant capital instruments of BNG Bank, independently or in combination with a resolution action.
+The SRB shall ensure that DNB will exercise the write-down and conversion powers pursuant to the BRRD, as implemented in Dutch law, in order to write-down, cancel or convert the relevant capital instruments into shares or other instruments of ownership, and in accordance with a certain order of priority.